THS-Consult/mem0-chrome-extension/README.md

 ## Configuration

 - API Key: Required for connecting to the Mem0 API.
 Obtain this from your Mem0 Dashboard.
 - User ID: Your unique identifier in the Mem0 system.
-If not provided, it defaults to 'chrome-extension-user'.
+If not provided, it defaults to 'tim'.

 ## Troubleshooting